AstraZeneca names Dunoyer CFO as drug sales, profits drop

 "While a very talented and experienced industry executive, in our view, investors could fear increased risk to near-term EPS (earnings per share) and AstraZeneca's flat dividend commitment through either increased internal investment or a greater propensity to M&A."

-Dunoyer, who is a French national like Soriot and takes over on November 1, is a qualified accountant, but his most recent roles at GSK were as head of rare diseases and Japan.
+Dunoyer, who takes over on November 1, is a qualified accountant, but his most recent roles at GSK were as head of rare diseases and, before that, head of operations in Japan.

-Soriot told reporters Dunoyer offered a blend of strategic thinking and financial expertise, adding his appointment did not signal any change in dividend policy or acquisition strategy, which has so far focused on smaller deals.

-Panmure Gordon analyst Savvas Neophytou said the company, at its current stage, probably needed a CFO who was "more strategic than technocratic".
+Panmure Gordon analyst Savvas Neophytou, however, said the company probably needed a CFO who was "more strategic than technocratic".

-Soriot and Dunoyer have their work cut out to turn around AstraZeneca after years of failure to come up with new drugs to replace those reaching the end of their patent life.
+Soriot has his work cut out to turn around AstraZeneca after years of failure to come up with new drugs to replace those reaching the end of their patent life.

 Improving AstraZeneca's record in drug research is Soriot's top priority, but he told Reuters in June that turning around the company would take three to four years.